Aircraft in fiction: Mil Mi-8/-17

-A Mil Mi-24 helicopter appears in the 1997 film Air Force One.
-The aircraft is used to retrieve a Russian prisoner in exchange for the US President, who is being held captive.

-The Mi-24 appears numerous times in the Metal Gear video game series, starting from the 1987 MSX original.
-Its appearance as a boss battle in the 1998 game Metal Gear Solid is probably the most famous instance.

-The helicopter is used extensively in the 2005 film The 9th Company, which fictionally depicts the Battle for Hill 3234 where Soviet Army paratroopers defend their post against Mujahideen fighters.
-It was especially employed to eliminate the Mujahideen's last wave of attack in the film's climactic battle.

-In the 2006 film Blood Diamond, a Mi-24 is employed to attack a rebel village.

-The 2007 film Charlie Wilson's War portrays the Mi-24 as used in the Soviet–Afghan War.
-Mujahideen use FIM-92 Stinger missiles supplied through US Congressman Charlie Wilson's efforts to shoot down Soviet Mi-24s.

-The helicopter is used by the antagonist to flee a Moscow rooftop in the 2013 film A Good Day to Die Hard.

-In the 2022 film Top Gun: Maverick, a Mi-24 is used by the enemy in an attempt to kill Pete "Maverick" Mitchell after his aircraft was shot down, only for the hostile Mi-24 to be shot down by Bradley "Rooster" Bradshaw.

 Mil Mi-26

 In the 2013 Bruce Willis action film A Good Day to Die Hard, a Mil Mi-26T, leased from the Belarus Ministry for Emergency Situations and painted in washable military camouflage, was used in various scenes.

 Miles Falcon

 For the 1991 Australian mini-series The Great Air Race, about the 1934 London to Melbourne MacRobertson Trophy Air Race, also known as Half a World Away, Miles Falcon, VH-AAT, played Miles M.3 Falcon, G-ACTM, the prototype fitted with extra fuel tanks, race number 31.

 Mitsubishi A5M

 The Mitsubishi A5M Type 96 fighter, known to the Allies as the "Claude", features prominently in the 2013 Studio Ghibli animated feature The Wind Rises directed by Hayao Miyazaki.
 The film is a semi-fictionalised lyrical portrayal of Japanese aircraft designer Jiro Horikoshi and depicts him designing the A5M in the 1930s.

 Moller M400 Skycar

 The Moller M400 Skycar appears in the 2010 telemovie The Jensen Project with LeVar Burton and Kellie Martin.
-It also appears in Clive Cussler's novel Atlantis Found, where it is flown by Dirk Pitt.